sskoul/sskoul.github.io/_pages/about.md

 Research Interests
 ======
 My research interests lie at the intersection of Algorithmic Game Theory, Optimization and Machine Learning.
-A part of my research concerns the study of game dynamics ideas of convex optimization.
-I am also interested in the design of online decision making algorithms by coupling convex optimization with theoretical computer science.
-Furthermore, I am also interested in developing efficient methods (or providing lower bounds) for intriguing optimization settings arising in the context of machine learning.
+A big part of my research concerns the analysis of learning dynamics in games as well as the design of online decision making algorithms.
+I am also interested in developing efficient methods (or providing lower bounds) for intriguing optimization settings arising in the context of machine learning.

 Selected Publications